VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 For general help using Strapi, please refer to [the official Strapi documentation](https://strapi.io/documentation/).
 For additional help, you can use one of these channels to ask a question:

 - [Slack](http://slack.strapi.io) We're present on official Strapi slack workspace.
 Look for @cyp3r and DM.
-- [Slack - VirtusLab Open Source](https://virtuslab-oss.slack.com) We're present on channgel #strapi-molecules
+- [Slack - VirtusLab Open Source](https://virtuslab-oss.slack.com) We're present on a public channel #strapi-molecules
 - [GitHub](https://github.com/VirtusLab/strapi-plugin-navigation/issues) (Bug reports, Contributions, Questions and Discussions)

 ## License